cc-jma/heather/workshop.md

 1. Have claude add a dependency to build.gradle.
 2. Manually check whether it's the latest release (it won't be).
 3. Remove the dependency.
 4. Add this MCP server https://github.com/arvindand/maven-tools-mcp (both claude code and the README have documentation to help you).
+This relies on docker and won't work in agentbox.
 5. Now when claude code adds the dependency, it should be the latest version.

 ## Hooks:
 - Write a hook which runs the linter every time a file is written/edited.
 (See claude code doco for help)
 	- What are the pros/cons?
-	- What other options are available
+	- What other options are available?

 ## Other Ideas:
 - Anytime you have corrected claude code once or twice, try running `/learn`